berat-berber/berat-berber/README.md

 <h1>Hi 👋, I'm Berat!</h1>

 <h3>👨‍💻 Who Am I?</h3>
 I'm a Computer Science student from Turkey.
+I love to learn and work on AI, electronics and cloud.
 I specialize in Backend Development and work primarily with ASP.NET Core using C#.
 I like to work on projects that solve real problems.
 If you are hiring or want to collaborate, please reach out!

 <h3>📫 Contact me!</h3>